 Build Dependencies Setup

-This page is intended to give you the general idea on how dependencies work in TeamCity based on an example.
-For the dependencies description, see Dependent Build.
+This page gives the general idea on how dependencies work in TeamCity based on an example.
+For the dependencies' description, see Dependent Build.

 In many cases it is convenient to use the output of one build in another, as well as to run a number of builds sequentially on the same sources.
 Consider a typical example: you have a cross-platform project that has to be tested under Windows and macOS before you get the production build.
 The best workflow for this simple case will be to:

 Run tests under Windows and macOS simultaneously on the same sources

 Build a release version on the same sources, of course, if tests have passed under both OSs.